+Students are discouraged from enrolling in a course if transfer credit is anticipated for the same course.
 If a student anticipates transfer of credit for a particular course, he/she should be discouraged from enrolling in the same course.
 If a student elects to enroll in the course for whatever reason (e.g., obtain full-time status for financial aid, increase GPA, etc.), transfer credit will no longer apply.
 The academic grade will be the grade of record.
-If the student withdraws from the course or receives a failure in the course, he/she will have to retake the course at Vaughn College.
+If the student withdraws from the course or receives a failure in the course, he/she will have to retake the course must be retaken at Vaughn College.
 (See also "Taking Courses at Another College or University," page 65.)